-The patents and patent applications that we exclusively license from Rutgers University provide patent protection for the proprietary chemistry technology used in our process to make our lipid nano-crystal and geodate cochleates and formulate the active pharmaceutical ingredients delivered inside this delivery technology, as in MAT2203, our lead product comprising the LNC platform delivery technology.
-Pursuant to our license agreement, we acquired rights to a portfolio that currently includes 8 pending applications and 24 issued U.S. and foreign patents, including 16 patents issued within the last 4 years, which extends patent protection until at least 2033.
-In addition, we have over 30 Matinas-owned pending patent applications filed both in the United States and in foreign jurisdictions within the past 4 years.
+The patents and patent applications that we exclusively license from Rutgers University provide patent protection for the proprietary chemistry technology used in our process to make our lipid nanocrystal and geodate cochleates and formulate the active pharmaceutical ingredients delivered inside this delivery technology, as in MAT2203, our lead product comprising the LNC platform delivery technology.
+Pursuant to our license agreement, we acquired rights to a portfolio that currently includes 2 pending applications and 30 issued U.S. and foreign patents, including 24 patents issued within the last 5 years, which extends patent protection until at least 2033.
+In addition, we have over 20 Matinas-owned pending patent applications filed both in the United States and in foreign jurisdictions within the past 5 years.
 We have chosen to file these patent applications in selected foreign markets that we consider important for our product candidates.
 These international markets generally include Europe, China, India, Brazil, Russia, Canada, Japan, Korea, Australia and Mexico.
-These pending patent applications and extend patent protection through 2039.
-This patent portfolio covers our cochleate delivery system which covers a broad spectrum of technology, including amphotericin B cochleates, geodate cochleates, methods of delivering nutrients or biologically relevant molecules to a host using cochleates made with low purity soy phosphatidylserine, methods of treating Mycobacterial infections, and methods of treating cryptococcus infections.
+These pending patent applications and patent applications and protein-lipid vesicles, small interfering RNA LNCs, methods of delivering nutrients or biologically relevant molecules to a host using LNCs, LNC vaccine compositions and protein-lipid vesicles, small interfering RNA LNCs, methods of treating cryptococcus infections.